 Geotechnical Engineering Modelling Software (GEMS) Cloud Services Terms and Conditions

-Geotechnical Engineering Modelling Software (GEMS) LLP (“GEMS”, “We”, “Us” “Our”) is incorporated under the laws of India having registered office address at B3-0102, L & T South City, Near Arekere MICO Layout, Bangalore Karnataka 560076 India whereby GEMS develops feature rich, easy to use CAD software for modelling & analysis of foundations for civil engineering structures including without limitation buildings, bridges, offshore platform, inter-alia
+Geotechnical Engineering Modelling Software (GEMS) LLP ("GEMS", "We", "Us" "Our", "Provider") is incorporated under the laws of India having registered office at Bangalore Karnataka 560076 India whereby GEMS develops advanced and intuitive Computer Aided Design and Engineering (CAD & E) software for analysis and design of foundations for civil engineering structures including without limitation buildings, bridges, waterfront structures, offshore platforms, inter-alia

 These Terms and Conditions (“Agreement”) govern the use of the Services by a Customer (“You”, “User”, “Your”) and constitute a legal binding contract between GEMS and the Customer.
 By using or otherwise accessing the Services provided by us and/or by creating an account with us, you agree to the Terms and Conditions.
 If you do not agree to be bound by the Agreement and comply with all of the terms of this Agreement, please do not register with us or use our Platform and/or Services any further.

 You may access the Services in either of the following manner:

 A. By using Cloud Services provided by us

 B. By Downloading the Software from our website and installing the same on a compatible physical computing device.

 Please note that we offer the Services on “as is” basis and without warranties.